tomchomiak/ES2015/README.md

 console.log(fullname); // Returns Tom Chomiak
 ```

-The object properties are assigned to local variables that have the same name as the object properties
+The object properties are assigned to local variables that must have the same name as the object properties